makyul/sensors-software/Robonomics.md

 ---
 ## Device firmware
-Download `airrohr-flasher` for your OS from [here](https://github.com/airalab/sensors-connectivity/releases/tag/v0.4).
+Download `airrohr-flasher` from the latest release for your OS.
+Releases you can find [here](https://github.com/airalab/sensors-connectivity/releases).
 Connect ESP to computer via micro-USB and run flasher.

+### For Linux:
-For Linux firstly you need to get permission to USB port:
+Firstly you need to get permission to USB port:
 ```bash
 sudo usermod -a -G dialout $USER
 ```